trinhthechuong/Cdr1_inhibitors/README.md

 - `bayesian_estimation` sub-folder houses the results comparing machine learning model performance through Bayesian estimation
 ### MIL-3D-GNN
 - Validation results for MIL-3D-GNN on validation, external, and hard test sets are stored in the `validation_mil_3d_gnn` subfolder.
-- To view the hyperparameter tuning process for MIL-3D-GNN, run the following commands in your terminal:
+- To view the hyperparameter tuning process for MIL-3D-GNN on mlflow, run the following commands in your terminal:
 ```bash
 cd MIL_3D_GNN
 mlflow server --host 127.0.0.1 --port 8080